 Blackbox assumes Eurorack level audio is coming in to the AUDIO IN jack at +/-5V.
-If you are using a line level signal of +/- 1V you may need to adjust the input gain on the recording screen.
-You could also use a mixer or pre-amp with your microphone or other input to adjust the level of the incoming signal.
+If you are using a line level signal of +/- 1V, you may need to adjust the input gain on the recording screen.
+You could also use a mixer or preamp with your microphone or other input to adjust the level of the incoming signal.
+See the section Record a New Wave File for more information about working with inputs.